chel-data/chel-fs/docs/hld/chel-fs-hld.md

 DAOS container does provide transaction which involves 1 or many Objects (which can be any of the filesystem entities).
 As mentioned in https://docs.daos.io/v2.6/overview/transaction/#distributed-transactions
 ```
-"Unlike POSIX, the DAOS API does not impose any worst-case concurrency control mechanism to address conflicting I/O operations.
+Unlike POSIX, the DAOS API does not impose any worst-case concurrency control mechanism to address conflicting I/O operations.
 Instead, individual I/O operations are tagged with a different epoch and applied in epoch order, regardless of execution order.
-This baseline model delivers the maximum scalability and performance to data models and applications that do not generate conflicting I/O workload."
+This baseline model delivers the maximum scalability and performance to data models and applications that do not generate conflicting I/O workload.
 ```
 This is incredible but for MDS Transaction (metadata operation which could involve multiple entities) would required a level of isolation when the transactions happen.
 MDS Sharding model makes sure that no 2 MDS would work on same entities for most of the metadata operations.
 But some metadata operations require some level of coordination between 2 MDS eg: Rename/Move of file/Directories between 2 Parent directories.
 In this case 1 MDS would signal the other MDS that it would do the transaction on behalf of both, i.e unlink on 1st Parent and link on the 2nd Parent.

 The MDS should have a Distributed Transaction Synchronization mechanism.

 ## Chel-FS Client

 ## DAOS and Chel-FS entity relationship